gilch/hissp/README.md

 Once you have `if` you can make a `cond`.
 Lisps actually differ on which is the special form and which is the macro.

-* Does Hissp have tail-call optimization?
+> Does Hissp have tail-call optimization?

 No, but you can increase the recursion limit with `sys..setrecursionlimit`.
 Better not increase it too much if you don't like segfaults, but you can trampoline instead.
 See Drython's `loop()` function.
 Or use it.
 Clojure does it about the same way.

-* How do I make a tuple?
+> How do I make a tuple?

 Use `tuple()`.

-* But I have to already have an iterable, which is why I wanted a tuple in the first place!
+> But I have to already have an iterable, which is why I wanted a tuple in the first place!

 `lambda *a:a`

 You can also make an empty list with `[]` or `(list)`, and then `.append` to it.
 Finally, the template syntax makes tuples.
 Unquote calls/symbols if needed.

-* How do I make a class?
+> How do I make a class?

 Use `type()`.
 (Or whatever metaclass.)

-* Very funny.
+> Very funny.
 That just tells me what type something is.

 No, seriously, you have to give it all three arguments.
 Look it up.

-* How do I use a decorator?
+> How do I use a decorator?

-You apply it to the function--call it with the function as its argument.
+You apply it to the function (or class)--call it with the function as its argument.
 Decorators are just higher-order functions.

-* How do I raise exceptions?
+> How do I raise exceptions?

 `(operator..truediv 1 0)` seems to work.
 Exceptions tend to raise themselves if you're not careful.

-* But I need a raise statement for a specific exception message.
+> But I need a raise statement for a specific exception message.

  Exceptions are not good functional style.
  You probably don't need them.
  If you must, you can still use `exec()`

-* Isn't that slow?
+> Isn't that slow?

 If the exceptions are only for exceptional cases, then does it matter?
 Early optimization is the root of all evil.

-* What about catching them?
+> What about catching them?

 Try not raising them in the first place?
 Or `contextlib..suppress`.

-* But there's no `with` statement either!
+> But there's no `with` statement either!

 Use `contextlib..ContextDecorator`
 as a mixin and any context manager works as a decorator.

-* Any context manager?
+> Any context manager?
 But you don't get the return value of `__enter__()`!
 And what if it's not re-entrant?

 `suppress` work with these restrictions, but point taken.
 You can certainly call `.__enter__` yourself, but you have to call `.__exit__` too.
 Even if there was an exception.

-* But I need to handle the exception if and only if it was raised, for multiple exception types, or I need to get the exception object.
+> But I need to handle the exception if and only if it was raised, for multiple exception types, or I need to get the exception object.

 Use `exec()` with callbacks in its locals.

-* Isn't this slow?!
+> Isn't this slow?!
 You can't get away with calling this an "exceptional case" this time.
 The happy path would still require compiling an exec() string!

 Not if you define it as a function in advance.